 Administrator: Your typical administrator account.
 In our default setup, the admin can do anything except for editing user roles.

 Supervisor: In larger projects, it is common to have specific supervisors that check the quality of annotations regularly.
 Users with this role can't administrate the project but can see the project summary report and

 set an image to the image status "done" unlike a...

 Labeller: A labeller can only view and annotate a project.

 View only: Mainly a role for clients.
 Allows view-permissions to a project but doesn't let you change anything.

 The intended workflow with this setup is that a labeller annotates an image and then set the status of the image "to review".
 A supervisor checks the images and, if satisfied, updates the status to "done".
 Administrators and the project owner can participate in both steps, and can also change the project settings as they go.

-However, we know that workflows changes from organization to organization.
-That's why user roles are completely customizable allowing you to set up your project to fit your workflow.
+However, we know that workflows changes from organisation to organisation.
+That's why user roles are completely customisable allowing you to set up your project to fit your workflow.

 To add a new role, click the "Add new" button.
 Then pick a color and a name for the role.